"Give your gifts in private, and your Father, who sees everything, will reward you." (Matthew 6:4 NLT)

 Some partners choose to gift a percentage of their estate (tithe) as they have done throughout their lives.
 You can do this through a provision in your will leaving a specific percentage of your estate to Southwood Lutheran Church.

-Sample language to include in your will is: To Southwood Lutheran Church, P.O.
-Box 22767, Lincoln, Nebraska 68542.
+Sample language to include in your will is: To Southwood Lutheran Church, 4301 Wilderness Hills Blvd., Lincoln, Nebraska 68516.
 I leave XX% of the remainder of my estate.

 You can also gift a percentage through your retirement account, life insurance policy or other beneficiary designation.
 These changes can typically be made through a beneficiary designation form from your insurance agent or the company that manages your retirement account.
 On the Primary or Secondary Beneficiary line you will name Southwood Lutheran Church to receive XX% and your spouse, children or others you want to receive the remainder, if any.